polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 - How to deploy a smart contract by connecting to a local node and uploading and instantiating the contract.

-- How to interact with a smart contract using the Contracts UI browser client.
+- How to interact with a smart contract using the `cargo-contract` CLI tool.

 Additional smart contract tutorials build on what you learned in this tutorial and lead you deeper into different stages of contract development.

 You can learn more about smart contract development in the following topics: